nxrighthere/ValveSockets-CSharp/README.md

 #### Address
 Contains marshalled structure with an IP address and port number.

-`Address.ip`
+`Address.ip` IP address.
+The extension `ParseIP()` function can be used to get an IP address in a printable form.

-`Address.port`
+`Address.port` port number.

-`Address.IsLocalHost`
+`Address.IsLocalHost` checks if identity is localhost.

-`Address.SetLocalHost(ushort port)`
+`Address.SetLocalHost(ushort port)` sets `::1` IPv6 address with a specified port.

-`Address.SetIPv4(string ip, ushort port)`
+`Address.SetIPv4(string ip, ushort port)` sets an IPv4 address with a specified port.

-`Address.SetIPv6(string ip, ushort port)`
+`Address.SetIPv6(string ip, ushort port)` sets an IPv6 address with a specified port.

 #### StatusInfo
 Contains marshalled data with connection state.

-`StatusInfo.connection` the connection ID.
+`StatusInfo.connection` connection ID.

 `StatusInfo.connectionInfo` essentially `ConnectionInfo` structure with marshalled data.

 #### ConnectionInfo
 Contains marshalled data with connection info.

-`ConnectionInfo.identity`
+`ConnectionInfo.identity` identifier of an endpoint.

-`ConnectionInfo.userData` the user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.
+`ConnectionInfo.userData` user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.

-`ConnectionInfo.listenSocket` the listen socket for this connection.
+`ConnectionInfo.listenSocket` listen socket for this connection.

-`ConnectionInfo.address`
+`ConnectionInfo.address` remote address of an endpoint.

-`ConnectionInfo.state` the high-level state of the connection described in the `ConnectionState` enumeration.
+`ConnectionInfo.state` high-level state of the connection described in the `ConnectionState` enumeration.

-`ConnectionInfo.endReason` the basic cause of the connection termination or problem.
+`ConnectionInfo.endReason` basic cause of the connection termination or problem.

-`ConnectionInfo.endDebug` the explanation in a human-readable form for connection termination or problem.
+`ConnectionInfo.endDebug` explanation in a human-readable form for connection termination or problem.
 This is intended for debugging diagnostic purposes only, not for displaying to users.
 It might have some details specific to the issue.

 `ConnectionInfo.connectionDescription`

 #### ConnectionStatus
 Contains marshalled data with connection status for frequent requests.

-`ConnectionStatus.state` the high-level state of the connection described in the `ConnectionState` enumeration.
+`ConnectionStatus.state` high-level state of the connection described in the `ConnectionState` enumeration.

-`ConnectionStatus.ping` the current ping in milliseconds.
+`ConnectionStatus.ping` current ping in milliseconds.

-`ConnectionStatus.connectionQualityLocal` a connection quality measured locally (percentage of packets delivered end-to-end in order).
+`ConnectionStatus.connectionQualityLocal` connection quality measured locally (percentage of packets delivered end-to-end in order).

-`ConnectionStatus.connectionQualityRemote` a packet delivery success rate as observed from the remote host.
+`ConnectionStatus.connectionQualityRemote` packet delivery success rate as observed from the remote host.

 `ConnectionStatus.outPacketsPerSecond` current outbound packet rates from recent history.